filodb/FiloDB/README.md

 FiloDB is a new open-source distributed, versioned, and columnar analytical database designed for modern streaming workloads.

 * **Distributed** - FiloDB is designed from the beginning to run on best-of-breed distributed, scale-out storage platforms such as Apache Cassandra.
 Queries run in parallel in Apache Spark for scale-out ad-hoc analysis.
 * **Columnar** - FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
-The performance is comparable to Parquet, and one to two orders of magnitude faster than Spark on Cassandra 2.x for analytical queries.
+True columnar querying techniques are on the roadmap.
+The current performance is comparable to Parquet, and one to two orders of magnitude faster than Spark on Cassandra 2.x for analytical queries.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.
 * **Versioned** - At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using file-based technologies like Parquet alone.
 * Designed for **streaming** - Enable easy exactly-once ingestion from Kafka for streaming events, time series, and IoT applications - yet enable extremely fast ad-hoc analysis using the ease of use of SQL.
 Each row is keyed by a partition and sort key, and writes using the same key are idempotent.
 FiloDB does the hard work of keeping data stored in an efficient and sorted format.